zparnold/terraform-cost-estimator/README.md

 ## Adding Resources to Price
 The `api/pricers/` folder is where a collection of interfaces of type `Pricer` are implemented.
-The only function necessary to implement this interface is `GetHourlyPrice()` which returns.
+The only function necessary to implement this interface is `GetHourlyPrice()` which returns a `float64`.
 Should you want to use the existing price database (Dynamo) take a look at the resource enumeration section below.
-There is also a prices.csv that should give you a full list of priceable objects in Azure returned by their public API here: https://docs.microsoft.com/en-us/rest/api/cost-management/retail-prices/azure-retail-prices
+There is also a `prices.csv` that should give you a full list of priceable objects in Azure returned by their public API here: https://docs.microsoft.com/en-us/rest/api/cost-management/retail-prices/azure-retail-prices

 To add another resource to be priced: